Fortrea (FTRE)

 Spun off from Labcorp in 2023 to focus exclusively on clinical research services, Fortrea (NASDAQ:FTRE) is a contract research organization that helps pharmaceutical, biotech, and medical device companies develop and bring their products to market through clinical trials and support services.

-- Negative returns on capital show that some of its growth strategies have backfired, and its falling returns suggest its earlier profit pools are drying up
+- Negative returns on capital show management lost money while trying to expand the business, and its decreasing returns suggest its historical profit centers are aging

 Why There Are Better Opportunities Than Fortrea